cyanidesayonara/buketti-backend/README.md

 ## Environment variables

-To use environment variables, simply create a file named `.env` in the root directory, then add the following content:
+To use environment variables, simply rename the `.env.example` file to `.env`, then change the following content:

 To use a port other than 8000 for the backend service